Scholarships at Johns Hopkins

 Charles R. Westgate Scholarship in Engineering

 Kwok-Leung Li, a former student in the Electrical Engineering Department, has provided a contribution to the university in the form of the Charles R. Westgate Scholarship in Engineering.
-As an entrepreneur working in the field of communications and networking, Mr. Li enjoyed a significant deal of success.
+As an entrepreneur in communications and networking, Mr. Li enjoyed significant success.

 Army Reserve Officer Training Corps Scholarship (ROTC)